westarete/living-wage-prototype/README.md

 # Living Wage Calculator

-This is the source code for http://livingwage.mit.edu/, under the research and direction of Dr. Amy K. Glasmeier.
+This is the source code for http://livingwage.mit.edu/, produced under the research and direction of Dr. Amy K. Glasmeier.

 ## Development